gushogg-blake/svelte-view-engine/readme.md

 `liveReload`: Auto reload the browser when component rebuilds (defaults to `dev`).

+`liveReloadPort`: WebSocket port to use for live reload message.
+Defaults to a random port between 5000 and 65535.
+This will throw an error if the port is in use, so if you're using a process manager it will restart the app until it finds an open port.

 `minify`: Use [rollup-plugin-terser](https://github.com/TrySound/rollup-plugin-terser) to minify CSS and JS (defaults to `prod`).

 `svelte`: Options to pass to [rollup-plugin-svelte](https://github.com/sveltejs/rollup-plugin-svelte).
 This starts as `{dev: dev}` and is deep-merged with the supplied options.